mjesbar/mjesbar/README.md

 ![guys](img/meerkat.jpg)

-:sparkles: this repo is first of all to show off my skills :fire:, sooo, i've been learning and eating a lot of
-virtual courses to  become into a real Data Engineer.
-So that, after mountains of videos and tutorial, i've decided
-to put hands on the mud and apply the whole knowledge i have now to aim something cool. :alien:
+:sparkles: this repo is first of all to show off my skills :fire:, sooo, i've been learning and eating a lot of virtual courses to  become into a real BaskEnd/DataEngineer Developer.
+So that, after mountains of tutorials and projects, I've decided to put hands on the mud and show off whole knowledge i have by the moment in this repo. :alien:

 ### Languages

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)